paulsengroup/hictk/README.md

 This repository hosts `hictk`: a set of CLI tools to work with Cooler, as well as `libhictk`: the C++ library underlying `hictk`.

-Python bindings for `libhictk` are available at [paulsengroup/hictkpy](https://github.com/paulsengroup/hictkpy).
+Python bindings for `libhictk` are available at [paulsengroup/hictkpy](https://github.com/paulsengroup/hictkpy), while R bindings are published at [paulsengroup/hictkR](https://github.com/paulsengroup/hictkR).

 hictk is capable of reading files in `.cool`, `.mcool`, `.scool` and `.hic` format (including hic v9) as well as writing `.hic`, `.cool` and `.mcool` files.